Sleeping under a bridge isn’t really as bad as they say it is.

 Blog (and if you learn how to make money from it, please teach me how).

-Teach classes in successful unemployment-ism (or whatever else your specialty may be).
+Teach classes in successful unemployment-ism (or whatever else your speciality may be).

 (I’m going to stop my list here because I need to keep some options for myself)